Disco: 2020s resurgence

-In 2020, disco continued its mainstream popularity and has become a recent trend in popular music.
-In early 2020, disco-influenced hits such as Doja Cat's "Say So", Lady Gaga's "Stupid Love", and Dua Lipa's "Don't Start Now" experienced widespread success on global music charts, with the three songs charting at numbers 1, 5 and 2, respectively, on the US Billboard Hot 100 chart.
+In 2020, disco continued its mainstream popularity and became a prominent trend in popular music.
+In early 2020, disco-influenced hits such as Doja Cat's "Say So", Lady Gaga's "Stupid Love", and Dua Lipa's "Don't Start Now" experienced widespread success on global music charts, charting at numbers 1, 5 and 2, respectively, on the US Billboard Hot 100 chart.
 At the time, Billboard, declared that Lipa was "leading the charge toward disco-influenced production" a day after her retro and disco-influenced album Future Nostalgia was released on March 27, 2020.
-By mid 2020, multiple disco albums and songs had been released.
+By the end of 2020, multiple disco albums had been released, including Adam Lambert's Velvet, Jessie Ware's What's Your Pleasure?, and Róisín Murphy's discothèque mixtape, Róisín Machine.
 In early September 2020, South Korean group BTS debuted at number 1 in the US with their English–language disco single "Dynamite" having sold 265,000 downloads in its first week in the US, marking the biggest pure sales week since Taylor Swift's "Look What You Made Me Do" (2017).
-Other critically acclaimed disco albums from the year include Jessie Ware's What's Your Pleasure? and Róisín Murphy's Róisín Machine.

 In July 2020, Australian singer Kylie Minogue announced she would be releasing her fifteenth studio album, Disco, on November 6, 2020.
-The album was preceded by two singles, the lead single from the album, "Say Something", was released on July 23 of the same year and premiered on BBC Radio 2.
-The second single, "Magic", was released on September 24.
+The album was preceded by two singles.
+The lead single, "Say Something", was released on July 23 and premiered on BBC Radio 2; the second single, "Magic", was released on September 24.
 Both singles received critical acclaim, with critics praising Minogue for returning to disco roots, which were prominent in her albums Light Years (2000), Fever (2001), and Aphrodite (2010).

-In November 2020, during the Covid pandemic, both Dua Lipa and Kylie Minogue performed live disco-themed concerts that were streamed online.
-Minogue's Infinite Disco featured songs from Disco but also included some of her previous singles remixed to have more of a disco sound.
-Lipa's Studio 2054, inspired by her fascination with Studio 54, mostly focused on songs from Future Nostalgia and had several guest star performers, including Minogue.

-Infinite Disco was released in November 2021 as a live album.

-Throughout the 2020s, disco has seen continued success in mainstream music with songs such as "Midnight Sky" (2020) and "Flowers" (2023) by Miley Cyrus, "Cold Heart" (2021) by Elton John & Dua Lipa, and "About Damn Time" (2022) by Lizzo all seeing worldwide success.